lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 Linear methods are reliable only over a limited energy window; certain elements may require an extension to the linear approximation for accurate calculations.
 This is accomplished with [local orbitals](/docs/package_overview/#linear-methods-in-band-theory).

-**lmfa**{: style="color: blue"} will automatically look for candidate local orbitals, and includes this information in the basp0 file it generates.
+**lmfa**{: style="color: blue"} will automatically look for atomic levels that if certain criteria are satisfied it designates as a local orbital, and includes this information in the basp0 file.

 <div onclick="elm = document.getElementById('localorbitals'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
 Click here for a description of how local orbitals are indicated in the basp file.</div>